Sinner Races Into Semis As Swiatek Closes On First Melbourne Crown - UrduPoint

 Swiatek looks ominous.
 She has yet to lose a set and has dropped only 14 games in her five matches -- seven of those in her first-round clash against Katerina Siniakova.

-"Madison is a great player and experienced so you never know," Swiatek said of the American.
+"Madison is a great player and experienced so you never know," Swiatek cautioned.

 "It will be tricky, I will just be focused on myself.
 She has already played a good tournament here and we are well aware of how she can play."